KenguruKleo/llamaindex-practical-1/README.md

 # LlamaIndex Candidate Explorer

 This project ingests PDF resumes, chunks them into meaningful passages, embeds the passages with OpenAI embeddings, and writes them to a persistent ChromaDB vector store via LlamaIndex.
 Candidate metadata (name, profession, skills, summary) is produced by querying each Chroma-backed index with an OpenAI chat model.
-A Flask UI lists the indexed candidates and exposes their summaries, key skills, and retrieved resume snippets.
+A Streamlit UI lists the indexed candidates and lets you drill into a dedicated profile page that surfaces summaries, key skills, and retrieved resume snippets.

 ## Requirements